mrhorrocks/portfolio24/content/blog/2024-01-09-about-this-portfolio.md

 ### Continuous deployment

-By merging the dev branch into the deployment target branch (specified on Netlify), continuous deployment is triggered from either Git/Hub/Lab or Bucket.
+By merging the dev branch into the deploy target branch (specified on Netlify), continuous deployment is triggered from either Git/Hub/Lab or Bucket.